Single Path One-Shot Neural Architecture Search with Uniform Sampling: Our Single Path One-Shot Approach

 The search is also \emph{flexible}.
 Any adequate search algorithm is feasible.
-This work uses evolutionary search (Sec.~\ref{sec:evolution}).
 The architecture constraint like Eq.~(\ref{equ:arch_cons}) can be exactly satisfied.
 Search can be repeated many times on the same supernet once trained, using different constraints (e.g., 100ms latency and 200ms latency).
 These properties are absent in previous approaches.
-They make One-Shot NAS attractive for real world tasks.
+These make the one-shot paradigm attractive for real world tasks.

 One problem in Sec.~\ref{sec:review_NAS} still remains.
-The weights of the graph nodes in the supernet training Eq.~\ref{equ:supernet_oneshot}) are coupled.
-It is unclear why the inherited weight $W_\mathcal{A}(a)$ is good for an arbitrary architecture $a$.
+The graph nodes' weights in the supernet training in Eq.(~\ref{equ:supernet_oneshot}) are coupled.
+It is unclear why the inherited weights $W_\mathcal{A}(a)$ are still good for an arbitrary architecture $a$.

 The recent one-shot approach~\cite{bender2018understanding} attempts to decouple the weights using a ``path dropout'' strategy.
 During an SGD step in Eq.~(\ref{equ:supernet_oneshot}), each edge in the supernet graph is randomly dropped.
-The chance is controlled via a dropout rate parameter.
+The random chance is controlled via a dropout rate parameter.
 In this way, the co-adaptation of the node weights is reduced during training.
-Experiments in~\cite{bender2018understanding} indicate that the performance is very sensitive to the dropout rate parameter.
-Careful tuning is necessary.
-In fact, a heating-up like strategy is used.
-The effect of the parameter and the strategy is also likely related to the search space\footnote{The search space of each block in~\cite{bender2018understanding} contains an identity path.
-This greatly eases the training.}.
-In our experiment, we find tuning this parameter and strategy very difficult.
-The validation accuracy is very sensitive to the dropout rate parameter.
+Experiments in~\cite{bender2018understanding} indicate that the training is very sensitive to the dropout rate parameter.
+This makes the supernet training hard.
+A carefully tuned heat-up strategy is used.
+In our implementation of this work, we also found that the validation accuracy is very sensitive to the dropout rate parameter.